also called Julebrød

 Add 1/2-cup flour and eggs and mix.

-Remove from baking pans and cool completely before placing into
+Remove from baking pans and cool completely before placing them into plastic bags.

 Merry Christmas!
 God Jul! (in Norwegian.)

-Hope you will enjoy our wonderful Norwegian Christmas tradition.
+Hope you will enjoy our wonderful Norwegian Christmas-cake tradition.

 All Rights Reserved